phpseclib/phpseclib.github.io/versioned_docs/version-4.0/ssh2/diagnosis.md

 sidebar_position: 4
 ---

-## Exceptions

-Exceptions are thrown whenever a `bool(true)` or a `bool(false)` is insufficient to capture the error.

-Consider `login()` for example.
-If `bool(true)` means that the login was successful then it stands to reason that `bool(false)` would mean that the login was _not_ successful.
-But what if there was a connection error in the login process? `bool(false)` _could_ be returned but then you couldn't distinguish between bad passwords (which is a bit of an oversimplification) or connection errors.

-phpseclib throws exceptions for various errors:

-- Connection Errors:
-  - `\phpseclib3\Exception\UnableToConnectException`
-  - `\phpseclib3\Exception\ConnectionClosedException`
-  - `\UnexpectedValueException`

-- Key Exchange Errors:
-  - `\phpseclib3\Exception\NoSupportedAlgorithmsException`

-- Authentication Errors:
-  - `\phpseclib3\Exception\UnsupportedCurveException`
-  - `\phpseclib3\Exception\UnsupportedAlgorithmException`

-- Misc Errors:
-  - `\RuntimeException`
-  - `\phpseclib3\Exception\InsufficientSetupException`: thrown when you try to perform certain operations prior to being logged in

-Depending on the situation an exception may or may not result in the SSH2 session being closed.

 ## isConnected(), isAuthenticated()

 SSH2.php doesn't connect to a server after the constructor has been called - it makes the connection after one of the following methods is called: